Manage data links

 - Elements that have a pending update available appear with the green update icon on them (see Manually update linked elements).

-- Elements with a data link that think-cell hasn't established appear with the orange question mark on them (see Reestablish data links).
+- Elements with disconnected data links appear with the orange question mark on them (see Restore disconnected data links).

-- Elements with a data link that think-cell can't establish appear with the red exclamation mark on them (see Update linked elements without Excel data sources).
+- Elements with disconnected data links that think-cell can't restore appear with the red exclamation mark on them (see Manage the data in linked elements without using Excel data sources).

-- Tableau data sources appear as URLs (see Tableau data links).
+- Tableau data sources appear as URLs (see Create elements from Tableau).

 When you hover over an element placeholder in a slide thumbnail, the element's linked data source highlights on the list.
 A tooltip displays the name of the worksheet, the file path of the workbook, the element's current update state, and the last time the element received new data from Excel.

-If you select the element placeholder, the linked data source in the dialog and the actual element on the slide are also selected.
+If you select the element placeholder, the linked data source in the dialog and the actual element on the slide are also selected, and the slide that contains the element opens.
 Above the data source, a floating toolbar appears with the data update buttons.
 You can update linked elements in the Data Links dialog with the update buttons the same way that you update them individually on the slide (see Manage the data in linked elements).
 You can also select multiple linked elements and manage updates for them simultaneously (see Select and manage multiple linked elements).

-To highlight the linked elements in the presentation, select Highlight on Slide.
-A green highlight appears on all the linked elements in your presentation.
-If you want an element to stay highlighted when you close and reopen the presentation, select the element placeholder, then on the floating toolbar, select Always Highlight on Slide, and save the presentation.
+To highlight all linked elements in your presentation, select Highlight on Slide.
+A green highlight appears on all linked elements in your presentation.
+If you want an element to stay highlighted, select the element placeholder, then on the floating toolbar, select Always Highlight on Slide.

 Note: You can keep the Data Links dialog open while you edit your slides and linked data.